 Advertising Revenue - The Company has a comprehensive portfolio of print and digital advertising products, which include display, classified, preprint and digital advertising.
-Display and classified revenue primarily represents sales of advertising space within the Company's core and niche newspapers.
+Display and classified print revenue primarily represents sales of advertising space within the Company's core and niche newspapers.
 As advertisers continue to diversify marketing budgets to incorporate more and varied avenues of reaching consumers, traditional display advertising continues to decline.
-Display revenue decreased in the three months ended March 31, 2018, primarily due to lower retail advertising in substantially all categories except food and beverage.
-In retail, the financial, entertainment, medical and other retail categories experienced the greatest declines, driven by a retail volume decrease of 24.9 percent for the three months ended March 31, 2018.
+Display revenue decreased in the three and nine months ended September 30, 2018, primarily due to lower retail advertising in substantially all categories.
+In retail, the financial, department store, furniture, real estate, medical and other retail categories experienced the greatest declines with a combined revenue decrease of approximately \$725 and \$2,355 for the three and nine months ended September 30, 2018, respectively.
+The revenue decrease was driven by a retail volume decline of 30.9 percent and 26.9 percent for the three and nine months ended September 30, 2018, respectively.
+Classified print revenue decreased in the three and nine months ended September 30, 2018, as a result of revenue declines in all categories, with the largest declines in automotive and real estate.